guisarria/guisarria/README.md

 ### Hi there 👋

-- 🟣 I’m currently working on starting my career!
+- 🟣 I’m currently working on my funded research!
 - 🟣 I’m currently learning JavaScript
 - 🟣 I’m looking to collaborate on open source software and linux distros
 - 🟣 Ask me about brazilian and french literature ~~~